alldaygzchen/HTML_CSS/notes/css.md

 https://rollerblade.tw/semantic-elements/
 article: not connected with below and above content
-section: strongly connected with below and above content
+section: strongly connected with below and above content often section then article

 <hr/>

-{object-fit: cover} #preventing image being distort
+{object-fit: cover} #preventing image being distort, the property is for image

 <hr/>